-The Bonds are subject to redemption prior to maturity as described herein.
-See "THE BONDS-Redemption."
+The Bonds are not subject to optional or mandatory redemption prior to maturity.

-The Bonds will be payable solely from, and will be secured by: (i) an assignment and a pledge of Loan Payments made by the City, pursuant to the Financing Agreement between the Missouri Development Finance Board (the "Board") and the City of Independence, Missouri (the "City"); (ii) subject to the conditions and limitations described herein, certain CID Sales Tax Revenues and TIF Revenues; and (iii) certain other funds held by the Trustee under the Indenture.
+The Bonds will be payable solely from, and will be secured by: (i) an assignment and a pledge of Loan Payments made by the City, pursuant to the Financing Agreement between the Missouri Development Finance Board (the "Board") and the City of Independence, Missouri (the "City"); (ii) subject to the conditions described herein, certain Incremental Tax Revenues; and (iii) certain other funds held by the Trustee under the Indenture.
 See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS."

-Payment of the principal of and interest on the Bonds is not secured by any deed of trust, mortgage or other lien on the Events Center or any other facilities or property of the City.
+Payment of the principal of and interest on the Bonds is not secured by any deed of trust, mortgage or other lien on the redevelopment project or any other facilities or property of the City.

-THE BONDS ARE NOT AN INDEBTEDNESS OF THE BOARD, THE CITY, THE CID THE STATE OF MISSOURI OR ANY OTHER POLITICAL SUBDIVISION THEREOF WITHIN THE MEANING OF ANY PROVISION OF THE CONSTITUTION OR LAWS OF THE STATE OF MISSOURI.
-NEITHER THE FULL FAITH AND CREDIT NOR THE TAXING POWERS OF THE CITY, THE CID, THE STATE OR ANY OTHER POLITICAL SUBDIVISION THEREOF IS PLEDGED TO THE PAYMENT OF THE PRINCIPAL OF OR INTEREST ON THE BONDS.
-THE ISSUANCE OF THE BONDS SHALL NOT, DIRECTLY, INDIRECTLY OR CONTINGENTLY, OBLIGATE THE CITY, THE CID, THE STATE OR ANY OTHER POLITICAL SUBDIVISION THEREOF TO LEVY ANY FORM OF TAXATION THEREFOR OR TO MAKE ANY APPROPRIATION FOR THEIR PAYMENT, EXCEPT AS OTHERWISE DESCRIBED HEREIN.
+THE BONDS ARE NOT AN INDEBTEDNESS OF BOARD, THE CITY, THE STATE OF MISSOURI OR ANY OTHER POLITICAL SUBDIVISION THEREOF WITHIN THE MEANING OF ANY PROVISION OF THE CONSTITUTION OR LAWS OF THE STATE OF MISSOURI.
+NEITHER THE FULL FAITH AND CREDIT NOR THE TAXING POWERS OF THE CITY, THE STATE OR ANY OTHER POLITICAL SUBDIVISION THEREOF IS PLEDGED TO THE PAYMENT OF THE PRINCIPAL OF OR INTEREST ON THE BONDS.
+THE ISSUANCE OF THE BONDS SHALL NOT, DIRECTLY, INDIRECTLY OR CONTINGENTLY, OBLIGATE THE CITY, THE STATE OR ANY OTHER POLITICAL SUBDIVISION THEREOF TO LEVY ANY FORM OF TAXATION THEREFORE OR TO MAKE ANY APPROPRIATION FOR THEIR PAYMENT, EXCEPT AS OTHERWISE DESCRIBED HEREIN.
 THE BOARD HAS NO TAXING POWER.

 The Bonds are offered when, as and if issued by the Board and accepted by the Underwriter, subject to prior sale, withdrawal or modification of the offer without notice and subject to the approval of their validity by Gilmore & Bell, P.C., Kansas City, Missouri, Bond Counsel, as described herein.
-Certain legal matters will be passed on for the City by Dayla Bishop Schwartz, City Counselor, Independence, Missouri, and for the Board and the CID by Gilmore & Bell, P.C., Kansas City, Missouri.
+Certain legal matters will be passed on for the City by Dayla Bishop Schwartz, City Counselor, Independence, Missouri, and for the Board by Gilmore & Bell, P.C., Kansas City, Missouri.
 It is expected that the Bonds will be available for delivery through DTC in New York, New York on or about November 22, 2011.